4 Days in Seattle: Itinerary for a Perfect Trip

 The Space Needle underwent a multi-year renovation and preservation process and now includes the world’s first and only rotating glass floor.

-Be advised, the Space Needle is not an inexpensive attraction to visit; however, it is a pretty unforgettable one.
+Be advised, that the Space Needle is not an inexpensive attraction to visit; however, it is a pretty unforgettable one.

 Marvel at Chihuly Garden and Glass